c0rydoras/slides/README.md

 import "fmt"

 func main() {
-  fmt.Println("Execute code directly inside the slides") }
+  fmt.Println("Execute code directly inside the folien") }
 ```

-You can execute code inside your slides by pressing `<C-e>`,
+You can execute code inside your folien by pressing `<C-e>`,
 the output of your command will be displayed at the end of the current slide.

 ---

-## Pre-process slides
+## Pre-process folien

 You can add a code block with three tildes (`~`) and write a command to run _before_ displaying
-the slides, the text inside the code block will be passed as `stdin` to the command
+the folien, the text inside the code block will be passed as `stdin` to the command
 and the code block will be replaced with the `stdout` of the command.

 ```